 No member shall be responsible for any financial obligation of the Corporation.

 Section 6.
 Membership Duration.
-Once registered as a Corporation Member, Membership shall continue (so long as he/she is in “good standing”) from August 1 to July 31, or as determined by resolution of the Board.
+Once registered as a Corporation Member, Membership shall continue (so long as he/she is in “good standing”) for twelve months from end of season played, or as determined by resolution of the Board.
 Membership in Corporation shall not be assigned nor transferred in any manner.

 Section 7.
 Resignation and Suspension, Expulsion, and Sanctions.
 All rights, privileges, and benefits of voting membership shall cease for a member upon any of the following: